borismichel/quizsenseopen/README.md

 # Try it

-Add ˋ@quizsensebotˋ on Telegram and say hello.
+Add @quizsensebot on Telegram and say hello.
 On a phone?
 Go to https://t.me/quizsensebot

 The entire code is written in typescript and runs on node.js.
 To run your own copy do the following: